 They have jobs you won't find elsewhere

 Many companies choose recruitment agencies as their only method of sourcing new employees.
-This is because they would rather pay recruitment agencies to do the hard part of sifting through hundreds of CVs and potential employee profiles to put together a short list of candidates for them rather than doing it themselves.
+This is because they would rather pay recruitment agencies to do the hard part of sifting through hundreds of CVs to put together a shortlist of candidates for them, rather than doing it themselves.

 Therefore, you're likely to hear about vacancies from recruiters that you haven't seen advertised elsewhere – despite watching every job site like a hawk!

 You can tap into the knowledge of an expert

 When contacting an agency, you'll be allocated a recruiter who should know everything there is to know about the job market you're interested in (try testing them if you want to be sure!).

 They'll be able to give you loads of information, including where the best jobs are that fit your profile, what particular employers are looking for, and even whether your experience and qualifications are up to scratch.
 If not, get working on pimping up that CV!

 Most only get paid when you get the job